I've tested the best Garmin watches – but I only recommend these 6 to my friends

 Reasons to avoid

-If money is no object and you're looking for the very best Garmin watch, then I stand by my choice of the Venu 4.
-However, if you're looking for a watch that's almost as good and less than £300, then the Vivoactive 6 is the one I recommend.
-This is a workhorse watch that'll last for almost two weeks on a single charge and cover all your bases, from counting steps to running a half-marathon, with strength training sessions at the gym in between.
+If money is no object and you're looking for the very top option, then I stand by my choice of the Venu 4 as the best Garmin watch.
+However, if you're happy to compromise on a few features to spend less, then the Vivoactive 6 is the one for you.
+This is a workhorse watch that'll last for almost two weeks on a single charge and cover all your bases, from counting steps to running a half-marathon, with strength training sessions at the gym or Pilates workouts in between.

 On the Vivoactive 6, you'll find the same 80+ workout modes and suggested workouts, workout libraries via the app, and advanced, sport-specific data insights into your fitness.
 I also found it handles sleep logging perfectly, counting the hours and quality of my rest, with a Morning Report detailing my recovery.
 When it comes to smartwatch features, you can connect to your preferred music service, make payments via Garmin Pay, and receive calls and text notifications.
 Across most features, it's very similar to the Venu 4.

 However, there are a few differences.
-Namely, the design.
+While it lacks the same GPS accuracy (although I found no problems with this, even in a busy city), the ECG app, built-in torch, and Training Readiness metric, the design is the most obvious difference.
 Compared to the Venu 4, it does feel significantly less premium - and it is.
 The Vivoactive 6 has a plastic and aluminium bezel rather than stainless steel, so it feels cheaper.
-However, this also means it's lighter and more budget-friendly than the premium Venu 4, so it may be a better option for some people.
+However, this also means it's lighter and more budget-friendly than the premium Venu 4, so weigh up the Garmin Venu 4 vs Vivoactive 6 before deciding on one or the other.

 Read my full Garmin Vivoactive 6 review here